How to Get Rid of Ammonia in a Swimming Pool

 What Causes Ammonia in a Swimming Pool?

-Ammonia is caused by bacteria, which form in a swimming pool that is not well sanitized, or pools that close during winter and open in summer but proper pool closure measures were not taken.
+Ammonia is caused by bacteria, which form in a swimming pool that is not well sanitized.
+It is common in pools that close during winter and open in summer, but proper pool winterization measures were not taken.

-Ammonia is one of the causes of severe cloudy swimming pool water, which is difficult to clear and needs a lot of chlorine to kill ammonia and clear cloudy water.
+Ammonia is one of the causes of severely cloudy swimming pool water, which is challenging to clear and needs a lot of chlorine to kill ammonia and clear cloudy water.

-To avoid ammonia in your pool, always makes sure you shock your swimming pool so that free chlorine level (FCL) is within the recommended range for a standard swimming pool which is 3pp for non-saltwater pools and between3 to 4ppm for a saltwater pool.
+To avoid ammonia in your pool, always ensure you shock your swimming pool so that the free chlorine level (FCL) is within the recommended range for a standard swimming pool, which is 3 pp for non-saltwater pools and between 3 to 4 ppm for saltwater pools.

 Signs that you have Ammonia in your Pool

-1. High Chlorine Demand: Your pool will be in high demand for chlorine and you will end up using a lot of chlorine but little to no change in FC levels.
+1. High Chlorine Demand: Your pool will be in high demand for chlorine, and you will use a lot of it but with little to no change in FC levels.

-2. High Chloramine Levels: Your pool water will have a lot of chloramine or combined chlorine(CC), which turns pool water severely cloudy and smells bad.
+2. High Chloramine Levels: Your pool water will have a lot of chloramine or combined chlorine(CC), which will turn pool water cloudy and smell bad.

-3. Low Cyanuric Acid Levels: Ammonia feed on Cyanuric acid(Cya), leaving your water with very low Cya or non at all.
+3. Low Cyanuric Acid Levels: Ammonia feeds on Cyanuric acid(Cya), leaving your water with very low Cya or none.

-4. Low Free Chlorine Level: Free chlorine level will be so low, mostly 0ppm, and will not rise easily until you get rid of ammonia.
+4. Low Free Chlorine Level: Free chlorine level will be deficient, mostly 0 ppm, and will only rise easily once you get rid of ammonia.

 Requirements to Clear Ammonia in a Swimming Pool

 1).
-Liquid Chlorine ( Sodium Hypochlorite): To clear ammonia in your pool, you will need a lot of liquid chlorine, probably 2 gallons of 12.5% (recommended) or 10% chlorine (sodium hypochlorite) because you will have to reach high FC shock levels and maintain that shock level by adding more chlorine when FC drops.
+Liquid Chlorine ( Sodium Hypochlorite): To clear ammonia in your pool, you will need a lot of liquid chlorine, probably 2 gallons of 12.5% or 10% chlorine (sodium hypochlorite).
+This is because you will have to reach high FC shock levels and maintain that shock level by adding more chlorine when the FC level drops.

 Liquid chlorine is recommended because it will not affect pH, Calcium, and Cyanuric acid or stabilizer levels in your water like granular (Calcium Hypochlorite), diclor, and tablet chlorine.

-One of the top quality brands is HASA liquid chlorine that comes with 12.5% available chlorine, you can find HASA dealers around you to buy HASA Saniclor liquid chlorine.
+One of the top quality brands is HASA liquid chlorine, which comes with 12.5% available chlorine; you can find HASA dealers around you to buy HASA Saniclor liquid chlorine.

-There are best alternatives like KemTek chlorinating liquid you can get on Amazon and Pool Essentials chlorinating liquid you can find at Walmart and both come with 10% available chlorine, or Pool Shock Liquid Chlorinator with 12.5% available chlorine.
+There are best alternatives like KemTek chlorinating liquid and Pool Essentials chlorinating liquid, both coming with 10% available chlorine or Pool Shock Liquid Chlorinator with 12.5% available chlorine.

 2).
-Reliable Pool Chemical Test Kit: Yes, not all test strips can measure high FC levels above 5ppm.
-Since you will be reaching high FC levels between 10 to 16ppm and sometimes above that, you will need a test kit that can measure high FC levels like LaMotte ColorQ Pro 7 series or Taylor Technologies test kit with FAS DPD that measure up to 50ppm FC level.
+Reliable Pool Chemical Test Kit: Not all test strips can measure high FC levels above 5ppm.
+Since you will be reaching high FC levels between 10 to 16ppm and sometimes above that, you will need a test kit that can measure high FC levels like LaMotte ColorQ Pro 7 series or Taylor Technologies test kit with FAS DPD that measures up to 50ppm FC level.

 3).
-Cyanuric Acid: Since your Cya levels will be reading low sometimes 0ppm, you will need to add Cyanuric acid to recommended levels once you are done killing all the ammonia in your swimming pool.
+Cyanuric Acid: Since your Cya levels will be reading low, sometimes 0 ppm, you must add Cyanuric acid to the recommended levels once you kill all the ammonia in your swimming pool.

 How to Eliminate Ammonia in your Swimming Pool

-The harder you hit ammonia by adding sufficient chlorine the faster you will get rid of it.
-To get rid of ammonia, you have to SLAM your pool, which means reaching high 'shock levels and maintain' that shock level by adding more chlorine within every 15 minutes if FC drops.
+The harder you hit ammonia by adding sufficient chlorine, the faster you will get rid of it.
+To get rid of ammonia, you have to SLAM your pool, which means reaching high shock levels and maintaining that shock level by adding more chlorine every 15 minutes if FC drops.

 Here are the steps to perform and eliminate ammonia in your pool:

 3).
-Repeat step 2 until your FC becomes stable between 5 to 8ppm for at least 20 minutes to be sure you have killed all ammonia.
+Repeat step 2 until your FC level becomes stable between 5 and 8 ppm for at least 20 minutes to be sure you have killed all ammonia.

 4).
-Leave your FC level to come down to 3ppm and balance your water chemistry starting with Cyanuric acid to avoid losing more free chlorine.
+Leave your FC level to come down to 3ppm and balance your water chemistry, starting with Cyanuric acid to avoid losing more free chlorine.
+If you have a chlorine generator, power it back on to resume chlorine production.

 Older Post Newer Post